holographicSol/Detectionator/README.md

 Plug & play object detection and auto annotation from live camera feeds.
-Target detection with half a million fully programmable target events for infinitely specified targets.
+Target detection with half a million fully programmable target events for specified targets.
-Created data-sets can be used for further mannual annotation and training.
+Created data-sets can be used for further annotation and training.

 -----

 [ Video ]

-Object detection and auto annotation from video files to create data-sets that can be used for further mannual annotation and training.
+Object detection and auto annotation from video files to create data-sets that can be used for further annotation and training.

 ![plot](./Screenshots/Video2.png)